Paleozoic: Permian Period

 The Permian spanned from 299 to 252 million years ago and was the last period of the Paleozoic Era.
 At the beginning of this period, all continents joined to form the supercontinent Pangaea, which was encircled by one ocean called Panthalassa.
 The land mass was very dry during this time, with harsh seasons, as the climate of the interior of Pangaea was not regulated by large bodies of water.
 Diapsids and synapsids flourished in the new dry climate.
 Creatures such as Dimetrodon and Edaphosaurus ruled the new continent.
 The first conifers evolved, and dominated the terrestrial landscape.
-Near the end of the Permian, however, Pangaea grew drier.
+Near the end of the Permian, Pangaea grew drier.
 The interior was desert, and new taxa such as Scutosaurus and Gorgonopsids filled it.
 Eventually they disappeared, along with 95% of all life on Earth, in a cataclysm known as "The Great Dying", the third and most severe Phanerozoic mass extinction.